 - Beat eggs in the top of a double boiler.
 Add milk and salt (and pepper if using) and mix thoroughly.
 Fill the bottom pan of the double boiler with about an inch of water.
 Bring the water to a boil and turn down the heat so that it is simmering hard.
 Place the upper pan containing the eggs and milk over (not in) the pan with the simmering water.

 - Stir frequently with a wooden spoon until the mixture curdles, approximately 20 to 30 minutes or until no more whey (the liquid) is exuded.
-By the way, don't throw away the whey!
-Use it in place of the milk in this paska Easter bread recipe.

 - Line a colander with damp butter muslin or two layers of cheesecloth that is large enough to hang over the sides of the colander.
 Place the muslin-lined colander over a bowl to catch any whey.

 - Use a skimmer or slotted spoon to ladle the curds into the cheesecloth.
 Allow the curds to drain for 10 minutes.
 Then, gather up the edges of the cheesecloth to form a bundle to drain as much whey as possible from the egg cheese.
 Use a length of butcher's twine to tie the cheesecloth containing the curds into a neat bundle, pressing on the cheesecloth a bit to help the whey drain off.

 - Tie the twine to a wooden spoon or dowel, hang the egg-cheese curds over a pot or container to collect any remaining whey and continue draining for 30 minutes.